If you, or someone you know, is in immediate danger, call 999 and ask for the police.

 Children are a victim of domestic abuse where they see, hear or otherwise experience the effects of the abuse and they are related to the victim or perpetrator.

-Everyone has the right to personal safety - so if you are worried it is never too late to seek help.
+Everyone has the right to personal safety.
+If you are worried it is never too late to seek help.

 Camden Safety Net is providing additional support such as more frequent contact with those at risk and developing dynamic safety plans.
-We know that victim/survivors and families of domestic abuse might feel more unsafe during this time, especially if they are self-isolating and staying at home with an abuser.
-This could include guidance such as enlisting help and support from trusted friends and/or neighbours, asking them to check in regularly if safe to do so and setting up code words or phrases with them, which would indicate police, should be contacted.
+This could include enlisting help and support from trusted friends and/or neighbours, asking them to check in regularly if safe to do so and setting up code words or phrases with them to indicate when police should be contacted.

 Powers under the Domestic Abuse Act 2021